asdqwex/doplr/README.md

     doplr sweep host myserver.com --delete

-To scan the entire forecast (all known elements in the infrastructure):
+To sweep the entire forecast (all known elements in the infrastructure):

     doplr sweep --all

-Note that while mass sweeps are parrellized as much as possible, they can still take a _long time_.
+Note that while sweeps can take a **long time**.
 By default Doplr's agent will not observe the host longer than it needs to (in the case of information collection, this is configurable via `--observefor NUM_SECONDS`, and defaults to 15 seconds).
 On production hosts, 15 seconds is typically more than enough time to gather meaningful date.
-Because sweeping often for brief periods of time is typically the best strategy, Doplr can easily be run in daemon mode:

 # Radar